UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: Theoretical Foundations for UMAP

 \section{Theoretical Foundations for UMAP}

 The theoretical foundations for UMAP are largely based in manifold theory and topological data analysis.
 Much of the theory is most easily explained in the language of topology and category theory.
 Readers may consult \cite{mac2013categories}, \cite{riehl2017category} and \cite{may1992simplicial} for background.
 Readers more interested in practical computational aspects of the algorithm, and not necessarily the theoretical motivation for the computations involved, may wish to skip this section.
+Readers more familiar with traditional machine learning may find the relationships between UMAP, t-SNE and Largeviz located in Appendix {\ref{compare}} enlightening.
+Unfortunately, this purely computational view fails to shed any light upon the reasoning that underlies the algorithmic decisions made in UMAP.
+Without strong theoretical foundations the only arguments which can be made about algorithms amount to empirical measures, for which there are no clear universal choices for unsupervised problems.

 At a high level, UMAP uses local manifold approximations and patches together their local fuzzy simplicial set representations to construct a topological representation of the high dimensional data.
 Given some low dimensional representation of the data, a similar process can be used to construct an equivalent topological representation.
 UMAP then optimizes the layout of the data representation in the low dimensional space, to minimize the cross-entropy between the two topological representations.